-A brief notice posted in a small magazine ("The Christian") in England generated a great stir in the London Zionist office.
-The London office quickly dashed off a request for an immediate clarification to the Zionist executive in Jerusalem.
-And the surprised Jerusalem executive committee forwarded the inquiry to the Chief Rabbi.
+A notice posted in a minor British magazine generated a great stir in the London Zionist office.
+Confused, the London office quickly dashed off a request for immediate clarification to the Zionist executive in Jerusalem.

 “A matter of great significance to the public has been reported from Jerusalem.
 Chief Rabbi Kook has announced that a new yeshiva or seminary will be established in the holy city, with the goal of instructing men of priestly or Levite descent regarding their Temple duties.
 The studies will include rites connected to the Temple sacrifices.